sferia003/hex/README.md

 - Order Lifecycle Management: Develop a robust order lifecycle system with order IDs and states for improved tracking and transparency.
 - Configuration Management: Implement a configuration file system to streamline changes to the exchange's behavior without requiring extensive recompilation.
 - Comprehensive Testing: Develop automated tests to validate the behavior of HEX and ensure reliability and stability.

-HEX is committed to continuous improvement, delivering a secure and feature-rich trading experience for traders around the world.
-Your feedback and contributions are valuable as we evolve and refine the platform.